 If your family loves steak but is a little light on the vegetables, try serving them cauliflower steak one night for dinner!

-Cauliflower is one of the few vegetables that works very well as an all natural veggie steak without all the additives, fillers and MSG of store bought versions.
+Cauliflower is one of the few vegetables that works very well as an all-natural veggie steak without all the additives, fillers and MSG of store-bought versions.

 It is easily sliced into steak sized pieces without falling apart, and will quickly soften up and yet still retain adequate firmness whether you grill it on the patio or pan fry it in the kitchen.

-Why Cook Cauliflower Steak?
+Why ALWAYS Cook Cauliflower?

 Another plus to cauliflower steak is that it is a cooked recipe, not raw.
 It’s true – not everything should be consumed raw!